UncleRus/esp-idf-lib/components/mpu6050/README.md

 # Driver for the MPU6050

 **NOTES:**
-This driver is heavily inspired from [ElectronicCats/mpu6050](https://github.com/ElectronicCats/mpu6050).
+This driver is taken from https://github.com/gabrielbvicari/esp32-mpu6050

 ## Description: